 - The Neutral Zone Law (Law No. 23 of 1961).

-The tax base is calculated on the basis of local accounting profit, subject to specific adjustments defined in the future by regulatory provisions.
-A substance-based exclusion is allowed, which reduces the tax base by taking into account payroll costs and tangible assets, thus recognizing the actual economic activity.
+The tax base is calculated from local accounting profit, subject to specific adjustments defined eventually by regulatory provisions.
+An allowed grounded exclusion may reduce the tax base by considering payroll costs and tangible assets, thereby recognizing the actual economic activity.

 The effective DMTT rate will be zero if:

-- The income excluded for substance equals or exceeds the total net income, or
+- The grounded excluded income equals or exceeds the total net income, or

-- The taxpayer already pays tax at an effective rate equal to or greater than 15%.
+- The taxpayer is already taxed at an effective rate of 15% or more.

 - Safeguards linked to country-by-country reporting (CbCR),